k4sh4n1/research/structural/001_damper/README.md

    * Integrator is set to `integrator('Newmark', 0.5, 0.25)` for unconditional stability
    * Method `.reactions()` of `OpenSeesPy` is called before getting node reactions
 *  Rayleigh damping is used
-   * Mass-proportional satisfies the energy balance, why?
+   * Mass-proportional satisfies the energy balance
    * `alpha_M = 2 * zeta * omega`
    * `beta_K = 0.0`
    * `ops.rayleigh(alpha_M, beta_K, 0.0, 0.0)`